robey/font-problems/README.md

 <img src="./docs/j-bitmap.png">

-In particular, it can read build a PSF file out of a BMP file, and write a PSF into a BMP file for easy editing.
-Some examples are in the `fonts/` folder.
+In particular, it can convert PSF files to and from BMP images, for easy editing, and export them as header files for C or rust projects.

 ## Building